Rokasl/CS408_project/report/source/12_chapter_5.md

 ## Compiler

 The compiler is located in *final_implementation/Backend/Compiler.hs* and it is written in Haskell.
-It is initiated when Frank program compilation is called with a flag "output-js".
+It is initiated when Frank program is called with a flag "output-js".
 Example with program named "foo.fk":

 ```bash